tredontho/purescript-book/text/chapter6.md

 ### Field

-The `Field` type class identifies those types which support numeric operators such as addition, subtraction, multiplication and division.
+The `Field` type class identifies those types which support numeric operators such as addition, subtraction, multiplication, and division.
 It is provided to abstract over those operators, so that they can be reused where appropriate.

-_Note_: Just like the `Eq` and `Ord` type classes, the `Field` type class has special support in the PureScript compiler, so that simple expressions such as `1 + 2 * 3` get translated into simple JavaScript, as opposed to function calls which dispatch based on a type class implementation.
+> _Note_: Just like the `Eq` and `Ord` type classes, the `Field` type class has special support in the PureScript compiler, so that simple expressions such as `1 + 2 * 3` get translated into simple JavaScript, as opposed to function calls which dispatch based on a type class implementation.

 ```haskell
 class EuclideanRing a <= Field a
 ```

 The `Field` type class is composed from several more general _superclasses_.
-This allows us to talk abstractly about types which support some but not all of the `Field` operations.
+This allows us to talk abstractly about types that support some but not all of the `Field` operations.
 For example, a type of natural numbers would be closed under addition and multiplication, but not necessarily under subtraction, so that type might have an instance of the `Semiring` class (which is a superclass of `Num`), but not an instance of `Ring` or `Field`.

 Superclasses will be explained later in this chapter, but the full [numeric type class hierarchy](https://a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/introduction.html) ([cheatsheet](https://harry.garrood.me/numeric-hierarchy-overview/)) is beyond the scope of this chapter.
 The interested reader is encouraged to read the documentation for the superclasses of `Field` in `prelude`.